glennr/Posterous/README.txt

 == DESCRIPTION:

+The Posterous gem provides reading from and posting to Posterous.com, including (optional) authentication using email/password/[site id].

+With this gem, you
+  1. Read entries from Posterous (added by Glenn Roberts)
-The Posterous gem provides posting to Posterous.com using your email, password, site id(if you have multiple sites) and your blog content.
-With this gem, you have access to add an entry on posterous by providing these options a title, body text, date, tags, set to autopost, set private, posted by source name and a posted by source link to Posterous.
+  2. Post an entry on posterous by providing these options a title, body text, date, tags, set to autopost, set private, posted by source name and a posted by source link to Posterous.
 You can include no options, all options or anything in between.

-Posting images with posts, posting only images and pulling down your posts will be available very soon.
+== INSTALL:

+  * sudo gem install posterous -include-dependencies

-== FEATURES/PROBLEMS:
+== TODO

-* All Fields are optional
   * Media files are not yet implemented
-* Posting Only, Reading & Images are not yet included
+  * Images are not yet included
   * Check if a users email and password are a valid account
   * Check if a user has a valid site
   * Check if a specified site_id is valid for their account
   * Get their primary Site ID
-* This is very throughly tested

 == SYNOPSIS:

+=== READING

+Here is a contrived example;

+      require 'posterous'

+      reader = Posterous::Reader.new("siyelo", nil, 2)

+      reader.response.each do |post|
+        puts post['url']
+        puts post['link']
+        puts post['title']
+        puts post['body']
+        puts post['commentCount']
+      end

+=== POSTING

 1. Instantiate your account